 Folic Acid Educational Video in Seven Languages

 The Minnesota Department of Health partnered with the Emergency & Community Health Outreach (ECHO) program, the Minnesota Chapter of the March of Dimes, and the Minnesota Folic Acid Council to create a DVD that includes seven 20-minute folic acid educational video productions.
 English, Hmong, Khmer/Cambodian, Lao, Vietnamese, Somali and Spanish are the seven languages available.

 Region 4 Genetics Collaborative is a collaborative network of families, genetic service providers, newborn screening laboratories, and leaders in public health genetics from Illinois, Indiana, Kentucky, Michigan, Minnesota, Ohio and Wisconsin.

-Resources Order Form for Early Hearing Detection and Intervention (PDF) Use this form to order: "Learning about Hearing Loss: A Parent Roadmap," "Unilateral Hearing Loss Brochure," "Beginnings Books," "Transient Follow-up Postcard," and "EHDI Checklist for Primary Care Providers."
+Resources Order Form for Early Hearing Detection and Intervention.
+Use this survey to order: "Children with a Hearing Loss: A Parent Roadmap," "Beginnings Book," and "Transient Hearing Loss Follow-up Postcard."

 Environmental Public Health Tracking (EPHT) Program is a Minnesota Department of Health program that works in collaboration with state and federal partners to make environmental hazard, exposure, and health data accessible to the public to inform policy and action, and ultimately to protect public health.
 Adverse reproductive outcomes, including preterm birth, growth restriction, infant mortality, and infertility are available on a county basis by making queries of the EPHT interactive website.